Get the latest from TODAY

 These bibs provide waterproof, insulated comfort without a whole lot of bulk.
 The deep front zipper accommodates easy on and off mobility while the pant legs extend a few additional inches as part of Patagonia’s grow with me functionality.

 Choosing the right combination of layers is essential to maximizing your child’s warmth while minimizing the potential for epic meltdowns prior to even getting out the door.
 Cozy base layers snuggle up next to your toddler’s skin and should focus on keeping him dry.
 Our favorite under-layers are made from moisture-wicking fabrics such as merino wool, Polartec and Capilene.

-City Threads Boys' Thermal Underwear Long John Set, $24, Amazon
+- 1. City Threads Little Boys Thermal Underwear Set, $23+, Amazon

 For less than $25, you can stock up on this thermal set, which also comes in a variety of colors.
 This versatile must-have is made in the USA, and will keep your toddler dry and comfortable in the winter months ahead.